 The educational films provide learners with an opportunity to share creativity and teamwork.
 They feel they have a control over when and where they can study materials (Hulsizer, 2016).
 The films give the learners a means of cognitive control by allowing them to play and resume as and when required (Kay & Edwards, 2012).
-Films can increase social skills, communication skills, play skills (Marino & Myck-Wayne, 2015, p1), and they can also boost the learner’s visual IQ (Islam, 2015, http://cutt.us/ clIDR).
+Films can increase social skills, communication skills, play skills (Marino & Myck-Wayne, 2015, p1), and they can also boost the learner’s visual IQ (Islam, 2015).

 However, educational films have some cons to the levels of interest, content, and suitability.
 The video producer has a greater control over the content, which makes the teacher feels that he/she cannot control the content.
 Moreover, films can only be used if suitable projectors are available, and can be time-consuming (Badawi, 2009).
 They require great experience and care (Annegarn-Gläß, Michael, 2016).
 The order of images cannot be changed easily and it may not suit the teacher’s desire in many cases (Kavadias, Dimokritos, 2017).